Kreative Diadem Annual Creative Writing Contest

 - The body of the mail should contain the following: Name, Email Address, Phone Number, Age, and Title of Entry.

-After the overwhelming success of the maiden edition, we are here with open arms to receive thought-provoking entries for the 2018 edition.
+After the overwhelming success of the previous editions, we are here with open arms to receive thought-provoking entries for the 2019 edition.

 Call for Entries Begin